Use Laravel to build a ChatGPT plugin

 Expose your API to ChatGPT with an OpenAPI Specification

-The OpenAPI Specification (OAS) is a language-agnostic blueprint for REST APIs that allows both humans and computers to discover and understand the capabilities of your service.
+The OpenAPI Specification is a language-agnostic blueprint for REST APIs that allows both humans and computers to discover and understand the capabilities of your service.

 As said earlier, in the context of ChatGPT plugin development, it serves as a bridge between your API and the ChatGPT system.